linien-org/linien/README.md

 ssh rp-f0xxxx.local
 ```

 on the command line.
-If this is succesful, in order to to  check whether the
+If this is successful, in order to to  check whether the
 `linien-server` is running, first confirm that there is a running `screen` session with
 the name `linien-server` by  executing `screen -ls`.
 If that is the case attach it by
 running `screen -r linien-server`.
-If any errors occured on the server side, they will
+If any errors occurred on the server side, they will
 be displayed here.
 Please provide the output if you are reporting an
 [issue](https://github.com/linien-org/linien/issues)  related to connection problems.